 Not to stress y'all out, but these grades may be the most important of your academic life so far!

-The second semester Grade 12 marks are checked by admissions to make sure requirements are met, but they're not usually used for scholarships.
-This is because most university entrance scholarships are used for recruitment purposes.
+The second semester Grade 12 marks are checked by admissions to make sure requirements are met, and sometimes they are used for scholarships (your schoalrship offer may increase if your grades are higher in second semester).

 Part of the reason why I wrote this blog is to help parents and students understand the university entrance scholarship process, because the best opportunity for your student to get a scholarship is in Grade 12, for when they enter university.
 There will be far fewer opportunities once they are attending university.

 Of course, the final and best reason to do well in Grades 11 and 12 is to know the information well enough so when you get to university, you’ll be adequately prepared.